bripfaff/IDD-Fa18-Final_Project/README.md

 1. Raspberry pi
 2. Raspberry pi camera
 and either a:
-3. Monitor
+3. Monitor, Mouse and Keyboard or
-4. Mouse
+4. Laptop
-5. Keyboard
-or a
-laptop